quz2004/COS243/Llamaindex Cookbook with Llama3 through Groq.md

 Here you'll download data that's used in section 2 and onwards.

-We'll download some articles on Kendrick, Drake, and their beef (as of May 2024).
+We'll download a book "The Theory never dies"

 ------
 <!--- code-next --->